Replacing a data table

 Example: Replacing sales data for a new month

 Replacing is useful when creating an analysis for, say, sales figures for a certain month.
 You can create a full analysis using the data from January, set up visualizations, calculations, etc., and save the file.

-When the sales figures for February are available, you can open the same file again, and, in the Data panel, replace the data from January with the data from February, and the visualizations will be updated.
+When the sales figures for February are available, you can open the same file again, and, in the Data canvas, replace the data from January with the data from February, and the visualizations will be updated.